 - Those who oppose sending Canadian LNG to Asia are effectively promoting the use of coal for electricity generation.
 We can and must do better.
-Canada should double or triple LNG exports as quickly as possible.
-Although there may be increases in local emissions, those will be easily and quickly offset by gains elsewhere.
+On the heels of the recent approval of LNG Canada, Canada should double or triple LNG exports as quickly as possible by fast-tracking additional projects on both the west and the east coasts.
+Although there may be increases in localized emissions, those will be easily and quickly offset by gains elsewhere.

 Focus on the demand side, not the supply side.

 - China can get crude oil from Canada to make liquid fuels from, or it can continue what it is doing and convert coal to liquid with massively greater climate impacts.
 By 2020, China will be producing 13 millions tons of liquid fuel from coal, and 17 billion cubic metres of gas.
 We can improve that.

 Recognize that Canadian products are not the only ones that carry climate implications.